-USA Tank offers a bolted tank system consisting of epoxy-coated carbon steel in the liquid phase and 316 stainless steel in the gaseous phase.
+Tarsco offers a bolted tank system consisting of epoxy-coated carbon steel in the liquid phase and 316 stainless steel in the gaseous phase.
 This combination allows the minimum use of the corrosion resistant stainless and the more affordable epoxy coated carbon steel in the less corrosive liquid phase.
-USA Tank also manufactures a vertical panel tank insulation, which is needed to maintain the proper temperature for maximum efficiency of the process.
+Tarsco also manufactures a vertical panel tank insulation, which is needed to maintain the proper temperature for maximum efficiency of the process.

 The process of anaerobic digestion consists of three steps:

 - The first step is the decomposition (hydrolysis) of plant or animal matter.
 This step breaks down the organic material to usable-sized molecules such as sugar.

 - The second step is the conversion of decomposed matter to organic acids.

 - The last part of the process occurs when acids are converted to methane gas.